-This module analyses crime and criminal behaviour, drawing on a range of different approaches to crime and deviance.
+This module analyses crime and criminal behaviour, drawing on a range of different approaches to crime and criminal behaviour.
 We introduce theoretical explanations for crime and criminal behaviour drawn from disciplines including sociology, psychology and criminology.
 You will explore the behavioural, situational and cultural aspects of criminality, looking at the causes, classification and realities of particular crime types.
 By the end of the module you will be able to take a critical view of the theories and models presented, and to evaluate the strengths and weaknesses of different theoretical perspectives.
-The module considers the wider social and political contexts in which crime occurs and can be explained and understood.
+The module considers the wider social and political contexts on the construction of law and policy in understanding and applying this knowledge to the circumstances in which crime occurs and can be explained and understood.

 The module is designed for those who are new to the inter-disciplinary subject as well as those who have some experience of the subject, and is assessed by the application of the theories learnt to case examples.